balena-io/community/.github/ISSUE_TEMPLATE/events-participation.md

 -----------------------
 # Prerequisites

 balena encourages community members and team-mates to attend and talk at relevant events, meetups and conferences.
-Use this template to submit about an upcoming event and if you're willing to present something there - talk, project, booth etc. We will add the event to our social calendar.
-You can submit the events even if you're not planning to attend it and we will add it to our crowdsourced event calendar for more eyes to see.
+Use this template to submit about an upcoming event and if you're willing to present something there - talk, project, booth etc. You can submit the events even if you're not planning to attend it and we will add it to our crowdsourced event calendar for more eyes to see.

-----^ delete this section before submitting issue

 After creating the issue add the card to [this kanban board](https://github.com/balena-io/community/projects/1) for easy tracking.
 Once you attended the event add details, summary, learning in comments section before closing the issue.
 The sensitive data can be added to a google drive sheet and hyperlinked.

+----^ delete this section before submitting issue

 -----------------------